hugeblank/clustersback/README.md

 This mod depends on the Fabric API, and an internet connection on first launch.

-This mod was a commission for [zagxc](https://twitch.tv/zagxc).
-With his permission, this mod has been licensed and distributed under the MIT for your pleasure.
+This mod was a commission for [zagxc](https://twitter.com/connorbutmore).
+With his permission, this mod has been licensed and distributed under the MIT for your code-pillaging pleasure.

 ## FAQ